sipemu/ScalaExperiments/README.md

 ## Stock Prices (Spark Window Functions)

-Experiments with with SPARK 'sql.functions':
+Experiments with with SPARK `sql.functions`:

 - `lead`: is used for return calculation
 - `avg`: is used for moving average calculation